 This marginalized young girl experienced multiple burdens and gender-based violence resulting from the lack of access to and control of WatSan.
 Consequently, this young girl has never enjoyed the joy of the typical childhood as her life revolved around the responsibility of collecting drinking water for her family and other households for survival.

 Her story is reflective of my personal circumstances as an island girl coming from a family that is below the poverty line stricken with domestic violence.
-I am the youngest of four all-girl siblings and the only one who has obtained a degree courtesy of my industry and the magnanimity of other individuals through scholarship.
+I am the youngest of four all-girl siblings and the only one who has obtained a degree courtesy of my industry and the magnanimity of other individuals through a scholarship.

 Poverty is a nemesis, but I have no other option but to survive and change the course of my life that is deprived of everything, specifically with the right to access a drinking water supply.

 I could still recall how I used to navigate barefoot around 10-15 km for an hour or two just to fetch our drinking water.
-I need to fill the two large containers with water.
+I needed to fill two large containers with water.
 I was seven years old, with a frail body.
-I was lanky, weighing 30 kg or less, but forced to carry the water gallons two or three times heavier than my weight.
+I was lanky, weighing 30 kg or less, but forced to carry the water gallons, which were two or three times heavier than my weight.

 The sad part of collecting water was that when you reached home, you would be reprimanded or, worse, got whipped as you were charged with playing as the water level in each container turned half.
 Well, if getting bruises as you off-balanced while carrying those water containers was a form of play, then I guessed I played.
 I was guilty as charged.
 It was a brutal play, though.

 Accessing water was truly arduous.
 My fragile body could hardly carry the water receptacles heavier than my weight.
-But this was quite bearable compared to the psychological impact of being bullied for having a pungent smell, especially during menstruation and the sexual harassment that I experienced as an adult male water user directed me to undress in exchange for the jetmatic pump handle so I could fetch water.
+But this was quite bearable compared to the psychological impact of being bullied for having a pungent smell, especially during menstruation, and the sexual harassment that I experienced as an adult male water user directed me to undress in exchange for the jetmatic pump handle so I could fetch water.

 These life experiences fuelled me to study public administration and law, be involved in developmental works and Civil Society Organizations, and choose public service through the Davao City Water District (DCWD), Philippines.